youngklee/ZenPackers/impact.rst

 * Identify what devices are dependent on one another.

-   - It may be useful to create a diagram that shows dependency
+   - Create a visual diagram that shows dependency
    - Make sure you understand how a component or device failure will affect other systems.
    - In your base classes you have defined your _relations which can be (ToOne, ToMany, ToManyCont, etc).
 Example minus Boilerplate: